-Compulsory modules Credits ARCH1057 The Development of Archaeological & Anthropological Thought 7.5 ECTS (15 CATS) ARCH1005 Archaeological Method 7.5 ECTS (15 CATS) ARCH1047 ARCH2037 Archaeological Science Archaeological Fieldwork 7.5 ECTS (15 CATS) 0 ECTS (15 CATS) Optional modules ARCH1001 Human Origins 7.5 ECTS (15 CATS) ARCH1062 Wonderful things: world history in 40 objects 7.5 ECTS (15 CATS) ARCH1030 Ancient and Medieval Worlds 7.5 ECTS (15 CATS) ARCH1002 Emergence of Civilisation: domesticating ourselves 7.5 ECTS (15 CATS) ARCH1028 Landscapes and Seascapes of Britain's past 7.5 ECTS (15 CATS) HUMA1038 Introduction to Ethnography: Food and Culture 7.5 ECTS (15 CATS)
+Compulsory I modules Credits ARCH2037 Archaeological Fieldwork 0 ECTS (0 CATS) ARCH1057 The Development of Archaeological & Anthropological Thought 7.5 ECTS (15 CATS) ARCH1005 Archaeological Method 7.5 ECTS (15 CATS) Optional mod ARCH1001 Human Origins 7.5 ECTS (15 CATS) ARCH1047 Debates in Archaeological Science 7.5 ECTS (15 CATS) ARCH1062 Wonderful Things 7.5 ECTS (15 CATS) ARCH1002 Emergence of Civilisation 7.5 ECTS (15 CATS) ARCH1028 Landscapes and Seascapes of Britain's past 7.5 ECTS (15 CATS) ARCH1030 Ancient and Medieval Worlds 7.5 ECTS (15 CATS) HUMA1038 Introduction to Ethnography: Food and Culture 7.5 ECTS (15 CATS)

-- 1. This is an indicative timetable and the semester in which modules are taught may vary. - 2.
-You may choose to substitute up to TWO of the non-compulsory modules for selected alternate modules of equivalent value from another discipline; depending on timetabling constraints and your tutor's and that Faculty's acceptance of you taking the module.
+1. This is an indicative timetable and the semester in which courses are taught may vary.

+2. You may choose to substitute up to TWO of the non-compulsory courses for selected alternate courses of equivalent value from across the university:

 In addition you must complete 3 weeks fieldwork training on an approved field project.
 This will normally be undertaken in the summer between Parts 1 and 2.
-Please see section 2 above for more information on fieldwork.